 In this regard, a roof replacement is one of the more common home renovation projects that can take place.
 This is because of the wear and tear and damage roofs can experience during harsh weather conditions.
-Many homeowners know all the tips and tricks needed to ensure a stress-free and a great roof replacement experience.
+Many homeowners know all the tips and tricks needed to ensure a stress-free and great roof replacement experience.

 If you do plan on staying at home, there are a few aspects that you should keep in mind.
-Here are some of them that can help reduce the discomfort from the noise and influx of the crew members.
+Here are some of them that can help reduce the discomfort from the noise and influx of crew members.

-1. The Roof Replacement Process Can Get Loud
+The Roof Replacement Projects Can Get Loud

 This also goes for pets, most cats and dogs are afraid of loud noises and there is a high risk of them running away as well.
 If you plan to stay home it would be advisable for you to send them away for a few days.
 But if you live alone and are out of the house for most of the day because of work, then you should be fine.
 All in all, analyze the number of people in your home, their presence, and preferences.

-3. Protect Your Foliage and Landscape
+Protect Your Landscaping and Outdoor Furniture

 Protecting your flowerbeds, lawn, and patio are on the list as well.
 A lot of roofing debris can come falling down and potentially damage your landscape.
 This even goes for your swimming pool.
 The waste may end up in your filter and cause the propellers to get damaged.
 For this, ensuring that an angled tarp is tied from the roof edge to the ground to cover your foliage and pool is important.

 While most contractors are mindful of doing this, others may not cater to it unless specified by you.
 If you choose to stay at home, you can keep a close lookout for your foliage and landscape as the roof replacement process progresses.
 Especially if a well-kept patio and landscaping are the highlight of your home.

-4. Utilization of Your Parking Space
+Utilization of Your Parking Space

 Thus if you plan on staying home, you might have to figure out where to park your cars.
-In addition, you will also have to be careful not to have your car get blocked by the contractor before the work begins.
+In addition, you will also have to be careful not to have your car get blocked by your local contractor before the work begins.
 This might add to the timeline as everything will have to be cleared out of the way for you to get your car out.